samson84/tarock-sheet/README.md

     - [x] ContractsTable: Make visible the invalid contracts
     - [x] Tarock Sheet: show final score
   - [ ] correct party like calculation, if it is negative counts, if it is positive only the largrest counts
-  - [ ] Add player handling
+  - [.]
+Add player handling
-    - [ ] TarockSheet: new component, add available players
+    - [x] TarockSheet: new component, add available players
-    - [ ] Add players in game
+    - [x] Add players to the table
+    - [x] Remove players from the table
-    - [ ] Add players to the given player type
+    - [x] Change the player's player type
+    - [x] show the scores near the players
 - [ ] Milesteone 1
   - [ ] compact Contract Table
     - [ ] collapse fields